MalignantCarp/obsidian-word-statistics/README.md

 One caveat to note is that the word counts stored for a particular document will not include the embed.
 It will be for display purposes only, as the original file that is referenced will be the one storing its own word count.

+### Pasting over copy
+When content is pasted on top of other content, only the difference in word counts is noticed by the system.
+I'm not sure if there is a way to detect that content was replaced in a paste event, so I caution against the use of paste to add to a document.
+Also note this would ideally be considered imported text, but that support is not yet implemented.

 ## Features
 - [x] Project System (for grouping files together)
     - [x] Markdown-indexed projects